spark159/slide-seq/README.md

 ## Analysis workflow
-This is a summary of the workflow for Condense-seq analysis, from the FASTQ file processing to condensability score computation.
+This is a summary of the workflow for Slide-seq analysis, from the FASTQ file processing to nucleosome positioning inference.

 ```mermaid
 graph LR;